udykas/Whack-A-Mole/README.md

 Run `npm install` to get the Babel node modules.

-After the node modules are installed, run the following command to compile src/index.js:
+After the node modules are installed, run the following command in your terminal to compile `src/index.js`:

 `./node_modules/.bin/babel src --out-dir lib`